Budget 2019: Piyush Goyal presents Vision 2030

 India

 New Delhi, Feb 1: Union Finance Minister Piyush Goyal underlined the 10 most important dimensions that will guide the Government in Vision 2030.
+These dimensions varied from making India a 10-trillion-dollar economy to ensuring digitisation of government processes and private transactions.

 Goyal presented Narendra Modi government's sixth and final Budget, which will be an interim one, keeping up with established tradition.